vivienbarchet/TenseMusic/docs/index.md

 five seconds.
 This might happen if the piece involves strong changes in character or instrumentation.
 If the window without detected onsets lies in the end or the beginning of the piece, the toolbox involves a procedure to estimate onsets for the two windows seperately and clipping the parts together afterwards.
 If the window lies in the middle of the piece, you have to judge if the onset estimation seems to work accurately or not and make adequate adjustments.
+Consider using the onset sonification function to evaluate the onset detection.

 #### [loudness, t_loudness] = extract_loudness(y, sr):